The equivalence of lattice and Heegaard Floer homology: Completing the proof of Theorem

+In this section, we introduce a complex $\tilde{\cC}_{\Lambda}(G)$ which is similar to the link surgery complex.
+We prove in Proposition~\ref{prop:tilde-C=lattice} that there is a homotopy equivalence

-We consider forests of trees $G$, such that each component has a chosen root (i.e. distinguished vertex).
-We consider the following operations on graphs, from which any rooted tree may be obtained: \begin{enumerate}[label= ($G$-\arabic*), ref=$G$-\arabic*] \item Adding a valence 0 vertex (viewed as the root of its component). \item Joining two components together at their roots. \item Adding a valence 1 vertex at the root of a component, and making the new vertex the new root. \end{enumerate}
+We begin by considering forests of trees $G$ such that each component has a distinguished vertex, which we label as the root.
+We consider the following operations on such collections of rooted trees, from which any rooted tree may be obtained: \begin{enumerate}[label= ($G$-\arabic*), ref=$G$-\arabic*] \item Adding a valence 0 vertex (viewed as the root of its component). \item Joining two components together at their roots. \item Adding a valence 1 vertex at the root of a component, and making the new vertex the new root. \end{enumerate}

-We now extend the description of lattice homology in Proposition~\ref{prop:OSS-lattice} to a statement about bordered link surgery modules and the above operations on graphs.
-We form a chain complex $\tilde{\cC}_{\Lambda}(G)$ as follows.
+For connected $G$, we form a chain complex $\tilde{\cC}_{\Lambda}(G)$ as follows.
 We pick a vertex $v_0\in V(G)$ which we label as the root vertex.
-We define the chain complex $\tilde{\cC}_{\Lambda}(G)$ by iteratively tensoring the bordered modules and bimodules as follows, in parallel with the above topological moves: \begin{enumerate}[label= ($M$-\arabic*), ref=$M$-\arabic*] \item We begin with a type-$D$ module for a solid tori $\cD_{0}^{\cK}$ for each valence 1 vertex of $G$ (other than $v_0$, if it has valence 1). \item We use the merge module ${}_{\cK\otimes \cK} M_2^{\cK}$ to tensor the type-$D$ modules for two rooted trees to form the type-$D$ module obtained by joining the two components together. \item We tensor with the type-$DA$ module ${}_{\cK} \bar{\cH}_{(w(v),0)}^{\cK}$ of the Hopf link to add a valence 1 vertex at the root of a tree.
-Here $w(v)$ denotes the weight of the vertex $v$. \item As the final step, we tensor the type-$AA$ bimodule ${}_{\cK} [\cD_{w(v_0)}]_{\bF[U]}$ for the final root $v_0$. \end{enumerate}
+We define the chain complex $\tilde{\cC}_{\Lambda}(G)$ by iteratively tensoring the bordered modules and bimodules as follows, in parallel with the above topological moves: \begin{enumerate}[label= ($M$-\arabic*), ref=$M$-\arabic*] \item We begin with a copy of the type-$D$ module for a 0-framed solid torus $\cD_{0}^{\cK}$ for each valence 1 vertex of $G$ (other than $v_0$, if it has valence 1). \item We use the merge module ${}_{\cK| \cK} M^{\cK}$ to tensor the type-$D$ modules for two rooted trees to form the type-$D$ module for the tree obtained by joining the two components together at their roots. \item We tensor with the type-$DA$ module of the Hopf link ${}_{\cK} \bar{\cH}_{(w(v),0)}^{\cK}$ to add a valence 1 vertex at the root of a tree.
+Here $w(v)$ denotes the weight of the vertex $v$.
+Recall that the bar indicates that we are using the alpha-beta bordered or beta-alpha bordered model of the link surgery formula for the Hopf link, as described in Section~\ref{sec:Hopf-link}. \item We tensor the type-$AA$ bimodule ${}_{\cK} [\cD_{w(v_0)}]_{\bF[U]}$ for the final root $v_0$. \end{enumerate}